Jobs

 Cancellation

-method on the job client.
+method on the job client to cancel a job.

-A canceled job can be resumed at any time, by retrying it.
+A canceled job can be resumed at any time by retrying it.

 Retries